Mexico's Slim, other firms open to rebuilding collapsed metro line, president says

 He added that both the government and firms wanted to avoid a court battle.

-The line was built by a consortium led by Mexico's ICA (ICA.MX) along with Grupo Carso (GCARSOA1.MX) and French trainmaker Alstom SA (ALSO.PA).
+The line was built by a consortium led by Mexico’s ICA along with Grupo Carso and French trainmaker Alstom SA.

 The collapse, Mexico’s biggest train accident in years, put pressure on close allies of Lopez Obrador as well as Slim.